Lch3181/Warcraft-lll_TWrpg_AHKs/README.md

 Numpad1=$~5
 ```

+Quick cast: The assigned key is also the spell for quick cast, unsign spells that do not need quick cast.

+Probes quick cast, only can be assign to number 1-8

 Quick cast meaning: its basically cast that spell on mouse hover without needing to left click.

 ## Default hotkeys: